Terms and Conditions

 12.1 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under the Agreement that is caused by an Event Outside Our Control.

 12.2 If an Event Outside Our Control takes place that affects the performance of our obligations under the Agreement: (a) we will contact you as soon as reasonably possible to notify you; and (b) our obligations under the Agreements will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
 Where the Event Outside Our Control affects our performance of the Services, we will restart the Services as soon as reasonably possible after the Event Outside Our Control is over.
 You may cancel the Agreement if an Event Outside Our Control takes place and you no longer wish us to provide the Services.
 Please see your cancellation rights under clause 10.
 We may cancel the Agreement by giving you notice in writing if the Event Outside Our Control continues for longer than two weeks.
+If any monies are paid to YOU-CAS after the two weeks’ notice period, we are not liable for these, and will not reimburse as this is an Event Outside Our Control.

 13 Information about us and how to contact us